zacharywelch/styleguides/engineering/ember.md

 ### Define query params first

-For consistancy and ease of discover, list your query params first in your contoller.
+For consistency and ease of discover, list your query params first in your controller.
 These should be listed above default values.

 ### Do not use ObjectController or ArrayController